Turbo Takeaways

 Taxes

-The IRS offers free government money for seniors in the form of tax credits if you’re over the age of 65 or have retired due to a disability.
-If you qualify for the program, you can get a tax credit of up to $7,500.
+The IRS offers free government money for senior citizens in the form of tax credits.
+Seniors 65+ or those retired due to a disability may qualify for a tax credit that ranges between $3,750 to $7,500 (depending on income and filing status).

 Income